talent-maritinyu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 8 no permisiions to user and group and all to others Task 9 all to user, rx to group and wx to other users Task 10 sets the mode of the file hello the same as olleh’s mode
+Task 8 no permisiions to user and group and all to others Task 9 all to user, rx to group and wx to other users Task 10 sets the mode of the file hello the same as olleh’s mode Task 11 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.